Dominic Smith (baseball): San Francisco Giants

-On January 4, 2023, Smith signed a one-year, $2 million contract with the Washington Nationals.
+On June 4, 2025, Smith signed a one-year, major league contract with the San Francisco Giants.

 Personal life

 Smith's parents, Clay Smith and Yvette LaFleur, have seven children total.
 They lived separately while raising Dominic.
 His mother works in child care and his father is a dog trainer and groomer.
 Smith grew up a Los Angeles Angels fan.

 In 2017, Smith founded a non-profit, Baseball Generations, which supports player development for financially underprivileged players.